Mike Sauders

 International Seibukan Jujutsu Association

-Mike Sauders - Kyoshi has studied the martial arts for more than thirty years and is a direct student of Kancho (headmaster) Julio Toribio the founder of Seibukan Jujutsu.
-He has earned his Kudan (9th Dan) Senior Teacher in Seibukan Jujutsu, and is the Chief Instructor and Dojo Cho of Tenchikan Dojo teaching all levels and ages in both group classes and privately.
+Mike Sauders - Hanshi has studied the martial arts for more than thirty years and is a direct student of Kancho (headmaster) Julio Toribio the founder of Seibukan Jujutsu.
+He has earned his Judan 10th Degree Black Belt, Senior Teacher in Seibukan Jujutsu, and is the Chief Instructor and Dojo Cho of Tenchikan Dojo teaching all levels and ages in both group classes and privately.
 He is Mentor to the Seibukan Jujutsu Club at the University of Puget Sound.

 Amanda Bowes